-- (a) Base Offense Level: - (1) 13, if from lawful custody resulting from a conviction or as a result of a lawful arrest for a felony: - (2) 8, if from lawful custody awaiting extradition, pursuant to designation as a recalcitrant witness or as a result of a lawful arrest for a misdemeanor. - (b) Specific Offense Characteristics - (1) If the use or the threat of force against any person was involved, increase by 5 levels. - (2) If the defendant escaped from non-secure custody and returned voluntarily within ninety-six hours, decrease the offense level under \$2P1.1(a)(1) by 7 levels or the offense level under \$2P1.1(a)(2) by 4 levels. - (3) If the defendant committed the offense while a correctional officer or other employee of the Department of Justice, increase by 2 levels.
+- (a) Base Offense Level: - (1) 13, if the custody or confinement is by virtue of an arrest on a charge of felony, or conviction of any offense; - (2) 8, otherwise. - (b) Specific Offense Characteristics - (1) If the use or the threat of force against any person was involved, increase by 5 levels. - (2) If the defendant escaped from non-secure custody and returned voluntarily within ninety-six hours, decrease the offense level under \$2P1.1(a)(1) by 7 levels or the offense level under \$2P1.1(a)(2) by 4 levels. - (3) If the defendant was a law enforcement or correctional officer or employee, or an employee of the Department of Justice, at the time of the offense, increase by 2 levels.